Virginia Tech College of Liberal Arts and Human Sciences: Virginia Tech Writing Center

 The Virginia Tech Writing Center, located in Newman Library, is open to all Virginia Tech students, faculty, and staff.
 Clients may walk-in or schedule appointments onlinefor assistance with writing and reading assignments.
-The Writing Center's staff consists primarily of undergraduate and graduate student students, most of whom are English students.
+The Writing Center's staff consists primarily of undergraduate and graduate students, most of whom are English students.
 For clients who need help after normal business hours, the Writing Center also has satellite locations in Donaldson-Brown Graduate Life Center and Femoyer Hall.

 Rankings

 Although Virginia Tech is not typically known for its liberal arts programs, students and programs in the College of Liberal Arts and Human Sciences have earned top national rankings over the past few years.
 In 2011, three Virginia Tech apparel, housing, and resource management students placed in the top 10 out of 401 college and university competitors in the National Kitchen & Bath Association/General Electric (NKBA/GE) Charette Competition.
 The competition required that students propose a plan for a kitchen renovation within a three-hour time constraint.
 Students had to submit a floor plan with specifications, an elevation of the design, and a design statement.

 The Department of English's M.F.A. program in creative writing has also received national attention.
 In 2011, the bi-monthly magazine, Poets & Writers, recognized Virginia Tech as 35th among 527 M.F.A. programs nationally, positioning it in the top 7 percent.
 The magazine also ranked Virginia Tech's M.F.A. program 10th in poetry, which has the program continuing its upward trend.

-In addition, the 2010 U.S. News & World Report guide to university graduate programs ranked Virginia Tech's School of Education in the top 100 schools of education.
+The 2010 U.S. News & World Report guide to university graduate programs ranked Virginia Tech's School of Education in the top 100 schools of education.
 The guide also ranked the School of Education's career and technical education tied for fourth among vocational and technical specialties for the second year in a row.

+In addition, College Factual ranked Virginia Tech's Department of Human Development & Family Science 4th in the nation, placing it among the top 5 percent of programs in the United States and the highest-ranked program in Virginia.
+The Marriage and Family Therapy (MFT) concentration is home to the oldest continuously accredited doctoral Marriage and Family Therapy program in the United States, accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the accrediting body of the American Association for Marriage and Family Therapy (AAMFT).
+USA Today previously ranked Virginia Tech as the nation's second-best institution for students pursuing a major in Human Development and Family Studies related field.

 According to U.S. News & World Report, Virginia Tech's Sociology Graduate Program is ranked in the top 100 in the U.S.

 The Political Science program at Virginia Tech was ranked 13th in the country for return on investment.
 This study, performed by AC Online, stated that Virginia Tech students majoring in political science averaged a 30-year return on investment of $763,700.